Campus Living

 Harmsworth Hall is home to the vast majority of junior and senior students and many describe it as more of an apartment feel.

-Dorm Counselor Spotlight: Ken Leyva
+Dorm Parent Spotlight: Ken Leyva

 Ken Leyva